Housing Mediation

 What We Do for Landlords & Tenants

-Six Rivers Dispute Resolution Center offers free mediation to assist landlords and tenants who are in conflict and seek a positive resolution.
+Free housing mediation assists landlords and tenants who are in conflict and are ready to seek a positive resolution.

 Mediation Is A Voluntary Process.
 Here’s What To Do: